 Sunil returned for a visit to the Pompano Youth Treatment Center, one of our juvenile justice programs, where the students had a tournament.
 We were joined by staff from BCPS Equity & Academic Attainment Office, along with Mayor Mike Ryan of Sunrise and Mayor Rex Hardin of Pompano Beach.
-On Saturday, Sunil delivered one of our Demystifying Chess Workshops for First Responders, and veterans, along with staff from another of our juvenile justice programs.
+On Saturday, we had Open Play at the Civic Center and Sunil delivered one of our Demystifying Chess Workshops.
+Hosted by the Sunrise Police Department, the workshop was for First Responders, and veterans, along with staff from another of our juvenile justice programs.

 Chess at the Library – New Rochelle, Columbus Day 2019, 2018 & 2017